Creative-Rural-Hub/ablution-block/architecture/README.md

-# Solutions for ablution block in terms of architectural form
+# Architecture of ablution block

+## A Section to collect and discuss solution from architects perspective

+* Draft plan
 * Shape and form
+* Materials
+* Building Techniques
-* materials
+* Lifespan